Mmustafa-772002/Mysql/README.md

 ## 2. Installation

 MySQL can be installed on a variety of platforms, including Linux, Windows, and macOS.
-The installation process varies depending on the platform, but generally involves downloading the MySQL installer, running the installer, and following the installation wizard to configure the database server and client tools.
+The installation process varies depending on the platform but generally involves downloading the MySQL installer, running the installer, and following the installation wizard to configure the database server and client tools.

 ### 2.1 Installing MySQL on Windows